royangkr/Web3PhishingDemo/README.md

 ```sh
 npm install
 ```
-open the dApp in your browswer at http://localhost:3000/.
+open the dApp in your browser at http://localhost:3000/.

 ## Scam configuration
 In `interact.js`,
 - set `PBMcontractAddress` to the ERC20 PBM token contract address to be transfered
 - set `NFTcontractAddress` to the ERC1155 NFT contract address to be stolen
-- set `NFTtokenID` to the ERC1155 NFT tokenID to be stolen Configure what the dApp will do in `interact.js` by setting `action` and `thief` in lines 22-23.
+- set `NFTtokenID` to the ERC1155 NFT tokenID to be stolen

+Configure what the dApp will do in `interact.js` by setting `action` and `thief` in lines 22-23.
 The StealOptions are explanined below:
 - honestTransfer: transfers PBM tokens as user intended
 - stealPBM: drains users PBM balance to thief wallet